dimaMachina/graphql-eslint/website/src/pages/rules/unique-directive-names.md

 ---
-description:
-  "A GraphQL document is only valid if all defined directives have unique names.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'A GraphQL document is only valid if all defined directives have unique names.'
 ---

 # `unique-directive-names`